 Young victims may find themselves in an abusive and dangerous situation against their will with no power to seek help.
 The usual avenues for seeking help - through parents or other family members may be unavailable.
-Honour based violence manifests itself in a diverse range of ways with children and young people, including forced marriage, domestic and/ or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), female genital mutilation or witnessing violence directed towards a sibling or indeed another family member and Female Genital Mutilation.
+Honour based violence manifests itself in a diverse range of ways, including forced marriage, domestic and/or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), Female Genital Mutilation (FGM) and can also include witnessing violence directed towards a sibling or indeed another family member and Female Genital Mutilation (FGM).

-Female genital mutilation is an offence under the Female Genital Mutilation Act 2003, and can result in severe physical and psychological injuries and even death.
+Female Genital Mutilation (FGM) is an offence under the Female Genital Mutilation (FGM) Act 2003, and can result in severe physical and psychological injuries and even death.
 It is almost always restricted to female children and young people i.e. those under 18 years old.
-See Female Genital Mutilation Procedure.
+See Female Genital Mutilation (FGM) Pan Cheshire Practice Guidance.

 Online targeting of victims is being used more frequently as a means of controlling and exploiting them.

 Victims can find it difficult to leave abusive relationships or ask for help if their immigration status is uncertain.
-They may face a number of issues such as a fear of deportation, bringing 'shame' on their families, financial difficulties and homelessness, or losing their children.
+They may face a number of issues including fear of deportation, bringing 'shame' on their families, financial difficulties and homelessness, or losing their children.

 The notion of shame and the associated risk to a victim may persist long after the incident that brought about dishonour occurred.
 This means any new partner of the victim, children, associates or their siblings may be at serious risk of Significant Harm.

 Behaviours that could be seen to transgress concepts of honour include: